Last Updated on April 24, 2023

 How much food does the Cockapoo need?

-Adult Spaniel and Poodle mixes should be fed ½ to 1 cup of dry dog food daily, split into two meals.
+Adult Spaniel and Poodle mixes should be fed 0.25 to 1.75 cups of dry dog food daily, split into two meals.

 However, you must consider its size and activity levels when deciding on how much to feed your Cockapoo.